8hobbies/typedoc-plugin-404/README.md

 }
 ```

 The default value is `"404 Page Not Found"`.
+The content can be HTML.
+The content is always wrapped
+with `"<div class="404-content"></div>"` in the HTML output.

 ## Live Example